ansible/awx/docs/receptor_mesh.md

  - `local` - any ansible-runner job ran in a traditional install
  - `ansible-runner` - remote execution of user-space jobs
  - `kubernetes-runtime-auth` - user-space jobs ran in a container group
- - `kubernetes-runtime-auth` - project updates and management jobs on OpenShift Container Platform
+ - `kubernetes-incluster-auth` - project updates and management jobs on OpenShift Container Platform

 ### Auto-discovery of execution nodes